morningmoni/morningmoni.github.io/words.md

 nothing is as beautiful as an elegant equation translated into a perfect engineering

-Honey thats not funny.
 Too awkward to move forward.

 no hope no dupe